bitbull-serverless/website-static/README.md

 This application creates an S3 bucket that will contain the website content and a CloudFront distribution in front of it for caching purpose.
 CloudFront functions are used to provided the correct path rewrite and eventually checking a HTTP Basic auth, before request arrives to S3.

+Furthermore, the application add an EventBridge rule that forward bucket's creation/deletion events to a Lambda function that automatically create invalidations on Cloudfront distribution for related paths.

 ![Infrastructure Schema](./doc/schema.png)

 ## Installation